-The average gross margin from homes closed for the year ended May 31, 2021 increased to 22.3% from 18.0% for the year ended May 31, 2020.
-The increase in average gross margin for the year ended May 31, 2021 was due primarily to the strong demand for new homes, which enabled us to raise prices and reduce incentives in most communities across all of our markets.
-Although the average sales prices of homes closed decreased for the year ended May 31, 2021, compared to the year ended May 31, 2020, due to the overall shift to lower priced communities, the strong demand for new homes enabled us to raise prices in existing communities throughout the fiscal year.
-These increases in the average sales prices of homes closed more than covered increases in the costs of materials and labor, thus increasing the average gross margin.
+The gross margin from homes closed for the year ended May 31, 2022, increased to 28.1% from 22.3% for the year ended May 31, 2021.
+The increase in gross margin for the year ended May 31, 2022, was due primarily to the strong demand for new homes, which enabled us to raise prices in most communities across all of our markets.
+As a result, the average sales prices of homes closed on a consolidated basis increased for the year ended May 31, 2022, more than covering increases in the cost of materials and labor, thus increasing the gross margin percentage.

-Adjusted gross margin from homes closed for the year ended May 31, 2021 increased to 24.3% from 20.3% for the year ended May 31, 2020.
-This increase in the adjusted gross margin was due to the improvement in gross margins as described above, offset in part by a decrease in the interest amortized through cost of sales, as a percentage of home sales revenue.
+Adjusted gross margin from homes closed for the year ended May 31, 2022, increased to 29.9% from 24.3% for the year ended May 31, 2021.
+This increase in the adjusted gross margin was due to the improvement in gross margins as described above.